 Newcastle University Students' Union is here to help prepare you for the big, wide world of work.
 It offers a range of services: from helping you prepare for interviews, to perfecting your CV, to providing a range of work experience and volunteering opportunities.
 Getting involved and getting recognised for your achievements will make it easier for you to bag your dream-job.
 So, if you’re wondering how to stand out to employers, you’re going to want to get involved in NUSU Elections.

-You may be thinking: being a sabbatical officer has nothing to do with my dream-job.
+You may be thinking: being an officer has nothing to do with my dream-job.
 But that’s where you’re wrong.
 Not just being an officer, but simply campaigning in the elections alone gifts you with a load of the transferable skills that your future potential employer will be looking for.

 Seeing the positive impact you have on students will be sure to boost your self-confidence.
 This will help you kickstart any career, whether you want to be a doctor, an artist or an entrepreneur!
 So, when your time at University comes to an end, you will not only believe in your own ability to make decisions, but you’ll be accustomed to judging the impact of those decisions— and that’ll get you far!